Jesus of Nazareth

 Introduction

 Jesus of Nazareth (Hebrew: Yeshua ha-Notzri / Greek: Iēsous ho Nazōraios) entered history around 5 BC in the Roman client kingdom of Judea.
 His mother, Mary, a young virgin of Israel, received the angel Gabriel's proclamation of the Messiah's conception—a divine interruption of history.
 Joseph, his adoptive father, was a tektōn (G5045), a Galilean builder who worked with both wood and stone.
-Mary, likely in her mid-teens according to Jewish custom, gave birth to Jesus while Judea lived under Roman rule, where foreign soldiers and heavy taxes shaped daily life.
+Mary was likely in her mid-teens, consistent with common Jewish marriage patterns of the period, and gave birth to Jesus while Judea lived under Roman rule, where foreign soldiers and heavy taxes shaped daily life.
 Yet the child she carried fulfilled Israel's ancient promises, showing how God's plan broke into ordinary history.

 The first advent of our Lord in the flesh, when he was born in Bethlehem, was December 25, a Wednesday, while Augustus was in his forty-second year, but from Adam, five thousand and five hundred years.
-He suffered in the thirty-third year, March 25, Friday, the eighteenth year of Tiberius Caesar, while Rufus and Roubellion were Consuls (Commentary on Daniel 4.23.3).
+He suffered in the thirty-third year, March 25, Friday, the eighteenth year of Tiberius Caesar, while Rufus and Rubellius were consuls (Hippolytus, Dan.
+4.23.3).

 Jesus the Jew

 Luke is the only evangelist among the four—Matthew, Mark, and John—who records an episode from Jesus' childhood.
 This account describes an incident in which Jesus was twelve and remained at the temple for three days without his parents' knowledge.
 During this time, he engaged Israel's teachers, posing questions and offering insightful answers (Luke 2:41–51).
-In first-century Jewish culture, families expected boys to study the Scriptures between the ages of five and twelve, culminating in a celebration marking the "son of the commandment" (Hebrew: bar mitzvah, H1274 / H4687) and their transition from childhood to adulthood.
+By the age of twelve or thirteen, Jewish boys were approaching the age at which they became personally responsible for observing the commandments—a development later formalized in the "son of the commandment" tradition (Hebrew: bar mitzvah, H1274 / H4687).
 Unlike his peers, Jesus did more than recite the texts—he interpreted them with understanding, demonstrating wisdom beyond his years.

 Before commencing his public ministry, Jesus endured three temptations in the desert over a period of forty days (Luke 4:1–13), each reflecting the failures of ancient Israel.
 First, he relied solely on God's provision, in contrast to the Israelites, who grumbled over manna instead of trusting in God's blessing (Exod.
 16:3).
 Second, he rejected the allure of fame, power, and wealth, refusing to instigate a revolt against Rome—a temptation to which Israel had succumbed in longing for the perceived security they had known in Egypt.
 Third, the devil urged him to cast himself from the temple pinnacle, misappropriating Psalm 91:11.
 This temptation was not an enticement to suicide but an invitation to test God, as Israel had done in the wilderness by demanding water from Moses in disbelief (Exod.
 17:1–3; Deut.
 6:16).
 Jesus' faithful obedience, however, elicited angelic ministry.
 In Luke's account, Jesus emerges as the faithful Israel, embodying what ancient Israel failed to achieve.